OCA/account-invoicing/account_invoice_journal_filter/README.rst

 Account Invioce Journal Filter
 ==============================

-This module extends the functionality of account invoice to filter by to journal.
+This module extends the functionality of account invoice to filter by journal.

 Installation